Mages' Home (Defenders of the Wildings Book 1)

-Mages' Home (warning: contains mild spoilers for Daughter of the Wildings!) (also, this is not the final edit!)
+(warning: contains mild spoilers for Daughter of the Wildings!)

 Amber Bay, early spring

-Gidejoni Cajali stepped off the gangplank onto the dock and took a deep breath of the air of this faraway land.
+GIDEJONI CAJALI STEPPED off the gangplank onto the dock and took a deep breath of the air of this faraway land.
 Salty from the sea, brisk with the chill of early spring, it cleared away the cobwebs of the long journey.
-Around him, Amber Bay, true to its name, shone gold in the rays of the lowering sun.
+Around him, Amber Bay, true to its name, shone gold in the rays of the sun lowering to the sea’s distant blue horizon.
 Even on this newest model of steamship, the voyage had seemed endless, and it was good to be back on land again.

 The brief sensation of freedom faded as Cajali’s fellow underministers, Dorbiza and Semov, followed him onto the dock, trailed by a gaggle of assistants and guards.
-The ocean voyage may have finally come to an end, but the need to hide his thoughts and aims from his colleagues still remained.
+The ocean voyage may have finally come to an end, but the need to hide his thoughts and aims from his colleagues had not.

-Lut Dorbiza’s lip curled very slightly as he stared through narrowed eyes at the wizard.
+Lut Dorbiza’s lip curled very slightly as he regarded the wizard through narrowed eyes.
 His pale skin was chapped red by weeks of sun and wind at sea – Cajali’s own ebony-hued skin had, fortunately, proved more resistant to the elements, as had Semov’s amber complexion – but the sunburn did nothing to warm his expression.
-His long, high-necked, close-fitting brown robe and flat, round cap, the attire of his homeland on which the official uniform of the Chardonikan Union was modeled, were impeccable.
+His long, high-necked, close-fitting brown robe and flat, round cap, the attire of his homeland on which the official uniform of the Chardonikan Union was modeled, were impeccably formal.
 “Mr. Edavias, I presume?” he said with distaste.

 With another bow, the wizard said, “I am at your service, Underministers.”